isralduke/thatbook/29-joel.md

 > your young men will see prophetic visions.
 > <a name="2:29">2:29</a> Even on male and female servants
 > I will pour out my Spirit in those days.
-> <a name="2:30">2:30</a> I will produce portents both in the sky and on the earth—
+> <a name="2:30">2:30</a> I will produce portents both in the sky and on the earth —
 > blood, fire, and columns of smoke.
 > <a name="2:31">2:31</a> The sunlight will be turned to darkness
 > and the moon to the color of blood,
-> before the day of the LORD comes—
+> before the day of the LORD comes —
 > that great and terrible day!
 > <a name="2:32">2:32</a> It will so happen that
 > everyone who calls on the name of the LORD will be delivered.